dotlang/language/README.md

 - Define notation to write low-level (Assembly or IR) code in a function body and also force inline.
 - Function to get dynamic type of a tuple variable
 - Add notation for axioms and related operators like `=>` to protocol to be able to define semantics of a protocol.
-- Vet to format code based on the standard (indentation, spacing, warning about namings, ...).
+- Vet to format code based on the standard (indentation, spacing, brace placement, warning about namings, ...).
 And force it before compilation.
 - Compiler will detect local variable updates which are not escape and optimize them to use mutable variable (for example for numerical calculations which happens only inside a function).
 - Channels are the main tool for concurrency and coordination.
 - Protocol/type-class/concepts